-A Look At NFTs in the Art, Entertainment, Music, Sports, Esports and Gaming Worlds
+A Look At NFTs in the Art, Entertainment, Music, Sports, Esports and Gaming Worlds and the Metaverse

 By Justin M. Jacobson, Esq.

 NFTs or “non-fungible tokens” are all the buzz in today’s entertainment, sports, art, esports and gaming industries.
 This includes musicians earning millions of dollars through releasing their own NFTs, celebrities like Tom Brady and Jay-Z investing (and launching) in NFT distribution companies, and the trending NBA Top Shot taking over social media and press outlets everywhere.
 In fact, there has also been a rapid expansion and usage of NFTs in the entertainment and sports collectibles market, the art world and most recently in the esports and gaming space.
-This might include utilizing NFTs to secure rights to a particular piece of physical artwork and digital pieces, an “in-game” digital character or a “skin,” a digital sneaker or digital art “camo” print from BAPE, or even a video “moment” or other unique collectible from current or legendary professional athletes and teams, such as NFL and NHL athletes and even WWE wrestlers.
+This might include utilizing NFTs to secure rights to a particular piece of physical artwork and digital pieces, an “in-game” digital character or a “skin,” a digital sneaker from Adidas or Nike, or digital art “camo” print from BAPE, or even a video “moment” or other unique collectible from current or legendary professional athletes and teams, such as NFL and NHL athletes and even WWE wrestlers.
 Professional soccer superstar Lionel Messi has even agreed to take a portion of his upcoming salary in his team’s “crypto token.”

 An NFT is a type of cryptographic token that is not mutually interchangeable with something else that exists.
 This means that there is only one “original” copy that cannot be replicated or otherwise divisible no matter what.
 In fact, NFTs are “coded to have unique IDs” and underlying “metadata” that another token cannot reproduce which is where much of the value lies.
 This unique crypto token is managed on a “blockchain,” which acts as an official transfer ledger to trace and delineate the ownership and the full transaction history of an associated NFT.
 In practice, this creates an automated and computerized ownership verification process and database for a specific asset which is authenticated on a “back-end blockchain” technology, such as Ethereum.
 Additionally, other technology platforms such as FLOW are used by Dapper Labs for the administration of its extraordinarily successful NBA Top Shot NFT.